 In a room full of people already aggrieved by a months-long public discussion of exclusionary zoning, this was a deeply hurtful thing for Zack to have said.
 The 2040 plan’s blunt description of a lingering history of systemic racism in government housing policies made a certain kind of white person feel personally attacked.
-As Ward 13 Council Member Linea Palmisano told City Pages it was a conversation-ender for her constituents: “They are basically told it’s just due to their inherent-born racism.”
+As Ward 13 Council Member Linea Palmisano told City Pages in September, it was a conversation-ender for her constituents: “They are basically told it’s just due to their inherent-born racism.”

-Eight days after the Ward 10 meeting, on July 19, a Star Tribune letter to the editor would misattribute Zack’s “white pastoralism” to Minneapolis director of Long Range Planning, Heather Worthington.
+Eight days after the Ward 10 meeting, on July 19, a Star Tribune letter to the editor would misattribute Zack’s comments about “white pastoralism” to Minneapolis director of Long Range Planning, Heather Worthington.
 Tamara Kaiser wrote, “Really?
 Is she actually suggesting that people of color have no need for trees, grass, plants and unpolluted lakes?”

-I was at the meeting, and I can say that the most memorable episode involving Heather Worthington was her being shouted down and interrupted.
+I was at this meeting, and I can say that the most memorable episode involving Heather Worthington was her being shouted down and interrupted.
 She gave up trying to answer questions, ultimately handing the microphone over to a resident in exasperation.